Sam Solomon is an Entrepreneur, Web designer & Wine Enthusiast.

 Likely, you meandered here from one of my interviews.
 If not, you should know that I started a publication called Signal Tower, where I have conversations with entrepreneurs, designers, writers and people creating brilliant things.
 It is an enjoyable project, and a tool that has allowed me to interact with people far more interesting than I.

-My free time is spent designing, writing and developing.
+My free time is spent designing, writing, developing and working on side projects.
 I have a voracious appetite for knowledge, and spend a huge amount of time reading—especially about education and entrepreneurship.
 I rarely watch TV.
-There aren’t enough hours in the day as it is, so I’ve lobbied not to spend time watching The Kardashians.
+There aren’t enough hours in the day as it is, so I’ve decided not to spend time watching The Kardashians.

 While I’m lesser known for it, I’m a senior interactive producer for an ad agency down on the gulf coast called Red Square.
 There I lead digital projects for gaming and casino clients.
 We tinker with websites, applications, games—you name it.